 An interested person or group, usually a neighborhood organization, investigates the need for historic zoning by discussing the possibility with MHZC staff and their councilmember.
-In conjunction with Staff, proposed boundaries are explored based on the historical and architectural merit of the area and on owner support; draft design guidelines are developed based on the Secretary of Interior Standards.
-The MHZC staff meets with the group and area property owners to explain historic zoning and answer questions.
+In conjunction with Staff, proposed boundaries are explored based on the historical and architectural merit of the area and on owner support.
+The neighborhood is responsible for paying for a preservation consultant to conduct an architectural resource survey or to create a pool of volunteers interested in being trained to conduct the survey.
+Staff drafts design guidelines based on the Secretary of Interior Standards and the architectural resource survey.
+There is at least one and usually several community meeting to explain historic zoning and answer questions.

 The first official step in obtaining designation is for the councilmember to file a zone change application with the Metropolitan Planning Commission (MPC).
-The application should include a map with the specific boundaries of the proposal and identification of the type of overlay requested: Historic Preservation, Neighborhood Conservation or Landmark.
-A letter from the neighborhood organization stating that the organization agrees with the proposal and a petition, signed by property owners within the area, should be submitted with the application or as soon as possible.
+The application should include a map with the specific boundaries of the proposal and identification of the type of overlay requested: Historic Preservation, Historic Bed and Breakfast, Neighborhood Conservation or Landmark.